sparkfabrik/company-playbook/content/tools-and-policies/gitlab-board-workflow.md

 Each project has its peculiarities, but you can start from the following suggestions, inspired by Kanban methodology, on how to setup your board for visualization, readability and clarity.

 Before we start, consider starting from our [templates](/tools-and-policies/gitlab-issue-templates) when you write your issues.
-A well organized board with poor requirements in them is pretty useless, after all.
+A well organized board with poor requirements is pretty useless, after all.

 ## Board columns